frafi/data-engineering/README.markdown

 # Project Description
 This is a simple web application that allows user to upload a tab-delimited file containing sales data.
 If upload is successful, the gross revenue (or sales) from the uploaded file is displayed.

-It uses Rails 4.0.3, Ruby 2.0, SQLite 3.0, HAML, RSpec, Factory Girl, Money and Roo gems.
+Dependencies: Rails 4.0.3, Ruby 2.0, SQLite 3.0, HAML, RSpec, FactoryGirl, Money, ruby-openid, open\_id\_authentication, and Roo gems.

 ## Prerequisites
 Install Ruby 2.0.0 (or later) version.
 You can do this with Ruby Version Manager (RVM) with the following command: